 Repayment of loans is not a certainty, and from time to time borrowers may default.
 THC try to mitigate this risk by having a full due diligence process to assess the project and the borrower before listing the investment on the platform.
 Unexpected things can happen and the due diligence process does not completely remove the risk inherent in lending.
 You may not receive all your capital back and the process to repossess and sell a property could alter the time your money is tied in.

-Our two types of peer to peer loans, Bridging Loans (sometimes referred to on this site as simply 'Peer to Peer Lending') and Property Development Finance, differ in terms of their features and therefore in their risks.
-You should ensure that you read all relevant literature for each product type, such as the FAQs on this website and the product Documents (which become available when you click 'More info' next to a loan) so that you are fully informed before you consider investing in either manner.
+Our three types of peer to peer loans, Bridging Loans (sometimes referred to on this site as simply 'Peer to Peer Lending'), Property Development Finance and Mezzanine Finance differ in terms of their features and therefore in their risks.
+You should ensure that you read all relevant literature for each product type, such as the FAQs on this website and the product documents (which become available when you click 'More info' next to a loan) so that you are fully informed before you consider investing in a product.
 If you are investing in one of our products that spreads risks among several loans (e.g. Auto-invest) you should look at examples of our individual loans to ensure that you are comfortable with the types of loans you will be exposed to.